tianocore/containers/README.md

 Usually built on top of a corresponding build image, test images will additionally contain tools and packages used for testing the firmware.
 For example, test images will contain QEMU for testing a virtualized platform.

+### Dev

+Intended for local use to develop for EDKII based UEFI products.

 ## License